ceph/ceph/doc/radosgw/cloud-transition.rst

 This feature enables data transition to a remote cloud service as part of `Lifecycle Configuration <https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html>`__ via `Storage Classes <https://docs.ceph.com/en/latest/radosgw/placement/#storage-classes>`__.
 The transition is unidirectional; data cannot be transitioned back from the remote zone.
 The goal of this feature is to enable data transition to multiple cloud providers.
 The currently supported cloud providers are those that are compatible with AWS (S3).

-Special storage class of tier type cloud is used to configure the remote cloud object store service to which the data needs to be transitioned to.
+Special storage class of tier type ``cloud-s3`` is used to configure the remote cloud S3 object store service to which the data needs to be transitioned to.
 These are defined in terms of zonegroup placement targets and unlike regular storage classes, do not need a data pool.
 Any additions or modifications need period commit to get reflected.

 User credentials for the remote cloud object store service need to be configured.
 Note that source ACLs will not be preserved.
 It is possible to map permissions of specific source users to specific destination users.